fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/led-gauge.md

 To create an LED gauge use the attributes given below:

 * Specify the type using the `type` attribute.
-To render ahorizontal LED gauge, set `hled` and to render a vertical LED gauge, set `vled`.
+To render a horizontal LED gauge, set `hled` and to render a vertical LED gauge, set `vled`.

 * Set the container object using `renderAt` attribute.